alinebiath/robot-framework-testes-api-themoviedb/README.md

 Linux / Mac
 $ sudo pip install -r requirements.txt
 ```
-This command will perform pip installation of what is required by the Robot Framework specified in the requirements.txt file.</br></br>
+This command will perform pip installation of what is required by the Robot Framework specified in the <i>requirements.txt file</i>.</br></br>

 **Running Robot Framework tests** </br>
 ```sh